local-first-web/state/README.md

 <img src='logo.svg' width=500 alt=''>

-## Why?

-- Suppose you want to build a web application where the data doesn't live on a server, but is shared from peer to peer.

-- Or, you want to create an app that works offline, and syncs up with changes by other users when it comes back online.

-- Or, you want to go local-first to eliminate latency, by keeping a complete copy of a user's data on their machine, which you then replicate to other users in the background.

-What all of these scenarios have in common

 ## What?

 Cevitxe is a wrapper for a Redux store that gives your app offline capabilities and secure peer-to-peer synchronization superpowers.

+## Why?

+- Suppose you want to build a web application where the **data doesn't live on a server**, but is shared from **peer to peer**.

+- Or, you want to create an app that **works offline**, and **syncs up** with changes by other users when it comes back online.

+- Or, you want to go **local-first** to **eliminate latency**, by keeping a complete copy of a user's data on their machine, which you then replicate to other users in the background.

+What all of these scenarios have in common is that you need to keep

 ## How?